medvedevgroup/SibeliaZ/README.md

 Introduction
 ============
-SibeliaZ is a whole-genome alignment and locally-coliinear blocks construction pipeline.
-The blocks coordinates are output in GFF format and the alignment is in MAF.
+SibeliaZ is a whole-genome alignment and locally collinear blocks construction pipeline.
+The blocks coordinates are output in GFF format, and the alignment is in MAF.

 SibeliaZ was designed for the inputs consisting of multiple similar genomes, like different strains of the same species.
-The tool works best for the datasets with the distance from a leaf to the most recent common ancestor not exceeding 0.09 substitutions per site, or 9 PAM units.
+The tool works best for datasets with the distance from a leaf to the most recent common ancestor not exceeding 0.09 substitutions per site, or 9 PAM units.

-Currently SibeliaZ does not support chromosomes in the input longer than 4294967296 bp, this will be fixed in the future releases.
+Currently, SibeliaZ does not support chromosomes in the input longer than 4294967296 bp, this will be fixed in future releases.

 Compilation and installation
 ============================
-The easiset way to install SibeliaZ, is to use [bioconda](https://bioconda.github.io/).
+The easiest way to install SibeliaZ, is to use [bioconda](https://bioconda.github.io/).
-Once you have bioconda environment installed, install package sibeliaz:
+Once you have bioconda environment installed, install the package sibeliaz:

 	conda install sibeliaz